-In addition, there are some further information frames which do not fall into the above categories; some of them are "service" frames of teletext, such as index pages or page 199 which contains eight frames of news in English taken from the BBC's Ceefax, London.
+In addition, there are some further information frames that do not fall into the above categories; some of them are 'service' frames of teletext, such as index pages or page 199 which contains eight frames of news in English taken from the BBC's Ceefax, London.
 Thus, as mentioned above, the Austrian teletext system is a mixture of different services on 100 frames.

-In the early days of videotex (1W and 2W it was considered a no-no to "overload" pages by putting too much on them) the readability of pages was deemed to be crucially important [1].
-Like in many situations such a dogmatic view has turned out to be wrong: although it is true that those pages which are supposed to be read (i.e., those with "actual information") should be readable and thus not overloaded, pages which are not to be read but just to be glanced at (i.e., routing pages) could and should contain densely packed information to avoid too many routing accesses.
-This philosophy of concentrating as much routing information as possible onto a page has improved the usability of videotex considerably.
-This becomes apparent by examining the alphabetic index of Austria's 1W or 2W videotex, or of Meyer's encyclopedia in the 2W videotex system in West Germany.
+In the early days of videotex (1W and 2W) it was considered undesirable to 'overload' pages by putting too much on them; the readability of pages was deemed to be crucially important [1].
+Such a dogmatic view has turned out to be wrong: although it is true that those pages which are supposed to be read (i.e., those with actual information) should be readable and thus not overloaded, pages which are not to be read but just to be glanced at (i.e. routing pages) could and should contain densely packed information to avoid too many routing paths.
+This philosophy of concentrating as much routing information as possible on to a page has improved the usability of videotex considerably.
+This becomes apparent by examining the alphabetic index of Austria's 1W or 2W videotex, or of Meyer's Encyclopedia in the 2W videotex system in West Germany.

-Another important lesson which is gradually being learned in connection with 1WN videotex is that, as mentioned earlier, it should not be used as "electronic newspaper" (reading of lengthy material on a TV is not satisfactory due to the poor quality and the lack of portability of the display; see [5], [6]) but should be used for up-to-date information of wide interest, for special interest groups who have to rely more on reading than other groups (such as deaf) and, in particular, in connection with ordinary TV programs.
-The use if 1WN videotex for subtitling (as is gradually being introduced in a number of countries) is an ideal example.
-Although subtitling is currently only used in programs for the deaf it is feasible, and will hopefully be pursued in the future, to use it for translating interviews: the interview would carry the speakers' and the interviewers' words in a foreign language on the audio channel, and the subtitle would condense the translation in the viewers' language.
+Another important lesson gradually being learned in connection with 1WN videotex is that, as mentioned earlier, it should not be used as an electronic newspaper (reading of lengthy material on a tv screen is not satisfactory due to the poor quality and the lack of portability of the display; see [3], [4]) but should be used for up-to-date information of wide interest, for special interest groups who have to rely more on reading than other groups (such as the deaf) and, in particular, in connection with ordinary tv programs.
+The use of 1WN videotex for subtitling (as is gradually being introduced in a number of countries) is an ideal example.
+Although subtitling is currently only used in programs for the deaf it is feasible, and will hopefully be pursued in the future, to use it for translating interviews; the interview would carry the speakers' and the interviewers' words in a foreign language on the audio channel, and the subtitle would condense the translation in the viewers' language.

-1WN videotex should also prove helpful for all kinds of semiemergency information which would presumably interest such a wide segment of the population as to overload any two-way videotex service, should it be offered by them.
+IWN videotex should also prove helpful for all kinds of semi-emergency information which would presumably interest such a wide segment of the population as to overload any two-way videotex service, should it be offered by them.